 “That is why we have made a considerable investment in our play areas to encourage children to get out and to learn to enjoy exercise, a habit we hope they will get hooked on and continue to follow as they get older.”

-The authority recently opened its latest development of council-owned homes at Bishop’s Court, Gravesend, which includes a family-friendly community space and a play area which can be enjoyed both by children of residents of the new development and those who live in existing homes in the area.
+Our latest development of council-owned homes at Bishop’s Court, Gravesend, includes a family-friendly community space and a play area.
+This will be enjoyed both by children of residents of the new development and those who live in existing homes in the area.

 Cllr Burden added that the new and refurbished play areas were just a small part of encouraging healthier living across Gravesham.

-He said: “We continue to support the work of The Gr@nd and the team there is doing an excellent and important job of educating young people on the benefits of healthy lifestyles, and we are, of course, working on plans for a new leisure centre to replace Cascades, which we are sure will attract many, many new users once it is open.
+“We continue to support the work of The Gr@nd and the team are doing an excellent and important job of educating young people on the benefits of healthy lifestyles.
+We are working on plans for a new leisure centre to replace Cascades, which will attract many new users once it is open.

-“These new and improved play areas are just the start and we will be refurbishing other play areas across the Borough in the coming months.
-This is just a small step on the road to a healthier Borough, and we hope generations of young people will get years of enjoyment from them.”
+“These new and improved play areas are just the start, and we will be refurbishing other play areas across the Borough.
+This is a small step on the road to a healthier Borough, and we hope generations of young people will get years of enjoyment from them.”